pronoiac/the-manual/the-manual.md

 Will take down his trousers at the minimum of provocation.
 Has blonde highlights in his hair and has an earring in the wrong ear.
 Finds it impossible to talk to girls without at least proposing marriage.
-He is a vegetarian and a violent anti- smoker.
+He is a vegetarian and a violent anti-smoker.
 He drives second hand Jags and is always rereading a book about the Kray Twins.
 He plays drums in the Rubettes.